Comprehensive analysis of the $B^0\to K^{*0}\mu^+\mu^-$ decay

 The systematic uncertainties are evaluated coherently across all the \qsq bins.
 Therefore, the full covariance matrix of all observables across all bins is presented for use in subsequent phenomenological analyses.
 This is particularly pertinent for the large systematic uncertainty arising from the uncertainty on the branching fraction of the normalisation mode and, for the interference observables, the large systematic uncertainties arising from the choice of S-wave lineshape.

 The $\CP$-asymmetry observables all agree with SM expectations, with no significant $\CP$ asymmetry in the rate or angular observables.
 The $\CP$-averaged observables $S_{2}^c$, \AFB, $P'_5$ and $\deriv \BF/ \deriv q^2$ that are obtained from the fit configurations~(i)~and~(ii) are shown together with their respective SM predictions in Fig.~\ref{fig:results:angobs}.
-In the approximation of massless leptons, the longitudinal polarisation fraction $F_{\rm L}$ is equivalent to $-S_2^c$.
-The results for all observables from all fit configurations are given in the \textsc{HEPdata} page.
-Different SM predictions are also shown, obtained using: the \flavio package~\cite{Straub:2018kue}, where local form factors and long-distance effects are parameterised according to Ref.~\cite{Bharucha:2015bzk} (BSZ) and Ref.~\cite{Altmannshofer:2014rta}, respectively; the EOS package~\cite{EOSAuthors:2021xpv}, where form factors are taken from Ref.~\cite{Gubernari_2022, Gubernari:2018wyi, Horgan:2015vla} (GRvDV); or directly from Ref.~\cite{Alguero:2023jeh} (ABCDMN).
+The optimized observable $P_{5}^{\prime}$ is defined as $P_{5}^{\prime} = \frac{S_{5}}{2\sqrt{-S_{2}^{c}S_{2}^{s}}}$, whilst in the approximation of massless leptons, the longitudinal polarisation fraction $F_{\rm L}$ is equivalent to $-S_2^c$.
+The results for all observables from all fit configurations are given in the \textsc{HEPdata} page~\cite{hepdata.167733}.
+Different SM predictions are also shown, obtained using: the \flavio package~\cite{Straub:2018kue}, where local form factors and long-distance effects are parameterized according to Ref.~\cite{Bharucha:2015bzk} (BSZ) and Ref.~\cite{Altmannshofer:2014rta}, respectively; the EOS package~\cite{EOSAuthors:2021xpv}, where form factors are taken from Ref.~\cite{Gubernari_2022, Gubernari:2018wyi, Horgan:2015vla} (GRvDV); or directly from Ref.~\cite{Alguero:2023jeh} (ABCDMN).
 Taking into account the overlap between the data samples, the results of the fit configuration~(v) are in excellent agreement with those reported in Ref.~\cite{LHCb-PAPER-2020-002}.